 That’s the legacy I care about preserving.

-I’m a nature-lover and a hopeless romantic who finds meaning in the little things — prairie sunsets, the quiet rhythms of everyday life, the way awe sneaks up on you in wide open spaces, and those blink-and-you-miss-it moments that say everything without trying.
-That sense of noticing — of slowing down enough to see what matters — shapes the way I photograph love.
+I’m a nature-lover and a hopeless romantic who enjoys the natural parts of our lives — prairie sunsets, the way wide open spaces take your breath away, and those blink-and-you-miss-it moments that say everything without trying.
+That sense of noticing — of slowing down enough to feel what matters — shapes the way I photograph love.

 I bring warmth, joy, and encouragement to every session, while offering a steady, reassuring presence when things feel big.
 I know when to add a little lightness, and when to give moments room to breathe — so you can relax into the experience and simply be yourselves.